Trustbyrecon/Hookahplus/apps/app/OCIAU_VERCEL_BUILD_GREEN.md

 - ✅ All TypeScript errors in `lib/ai-recommendations/engine.ts` resolved
 - ✅ All TypeScript errors in `lib/analytics/predictive.ts` resolved
+- ✅ All TypeScript errors in `lib/events/workers.ts` resolved
-- ✅ No linter errors in either file
+- ✅ No linter errors in any of the fixed files
 - ⚠️ Other files still have TypeScript errors (not part of this task scope)

 ### Additional Fix: predictive.ts